shortcutmedia/shortcut-ios/README.md

 }
 ```

-**Step 2:** You can tell the SDK when a user is done with looking at the deep link content; this allows to collect session duration statistics.
+**Step 2 (optional):** You can tell the SDK when a user is done with looking at the deep link content; this allows to collect session duration statistics.

 To do so you have to call `-finish` on the deep link session object that you obtained in the previous step when the user is done looking at the deep link content: